 By connecting to a web interface of a Keenetic router, you will see the starting page, 'System dashboard'.
 It contains the main information panels (their set depends on the capabilities of the model and a selection of components of the router's built-in operating system) — 'Internet', 'Home segment', 'Guest segment', 'Applications', 'Network Ports', 'About the system'.
 The 'USB disks and printers' panel is present only in the interface of the models with USB ports (excluding Keenetic Launcher).

 On this panel, you can view the status of your Internet connection, the session duration, and current data rates.

 NOTE: Important!
 The graph shows the current receiving and transmitting speeds for the last 3 minutes.
 This is not the maximum throughput rate of your internet channel.

 In the upper right corner, there is an 'Internet safety' service indicator.
-If there is a backup connection configured, you will also see the status and information about this connection.
+If a backup connection is configured, you will also see the status and information about this connection.

 To display additional information about the connection, click on 'More details'.
 For example, you can see the IP address on the device's external (WAN) interface, the registered KeenDNS name, and the total amount of received and sent data.

 In this panel, you can see the number of devices connected to your Keenetic via Ethernet and Wi-Fi.

 Clicking on the panel title, you will be redirected to the corresponding configuration page.

 You can quickly turn on/off the Wi-Fi network using the switch.

 Clicking on the 'Show connection info' button will show information about this Wi-Fi network, including the password and QR code that will allow you to connect.
 You will be able to copy the password, print out the information and run WPS.
 For example:

 This panel provides the same information as the 'Home segment', but only for the Guest network segment.

 USB drives and printers

 This panel is only displayed on models with a USB port (and except Keenetic Launcher).
 It shows available USB storage space and occupied capacity, for the printer — its name and connection status.
 Clicking on the device icon will take you to the 'Applications' page.